cicarulez/Mongo-Manager-Cli/README.md

 ### 2. **Export Options**
 - **Export Data**: Export all documents from a specified collection into a JSON file.
+- **Export Data to Excel**: Export all documents from a specified collection to an Excel file using an external API (optional; requires additional repository).
+- **Export Data**: Export all documents from a specified collection into a JSON file.
+- **Export Data to Excel**: Export all documents from a specified collection to an Excel file using an external API.
 - **List Exported Files**: View all previously exported files in the `exports` directory.

 ### 3. **Settings**